-Where: 218 E. Grand River Ave, Brighton, Mi (Greater Brighton Area Chamber of Commerce)
+Where: 218 E. Grand River Ave, Brighton (Chamber of Commerce office)

-Morning Class: Ethics: Decision Making Tools for Insurance Professionals: 3 credits Ethics Decision-Making Tools is a three hour CE class that defines ethics and ethical behavior, compared to legal or moral behavior.
-Participants will engage in multiple opportunities to discuss ethical and non-ethical behavior.
-Ethical theories will be introduced as well as examples of decision-making tools.
+#72097 Ethics: Decision Making Tools for Insurance Professionals: 3 credits- This is a three hour CE class that defines ethics and ethical behavior, compared to legal or moral behavior.
+Participants will engage in multiple opportunities to to discuss ethical and non-ethical behavior.
+Ethical theories will be introduced, as well as examples of decision-making tools.

 #71364 How the Water Source Affects the Claim – 1 credit – Upon completion of this seminar, the attendee will understand the issues relating to the importance of immediate response, how to reduce liability exposures, sources of sudden water, categories of the water source, monitoring and documentation of a water claim and much more!

 #73931 Hoarding & Insurance Claims – 2 credits – Attendees gain an understanding of hoarding and its role in insurance claims.
 Topics will include the definitions of hoarding, the risks of hoarding, and the various levels of hoarding.
 Insurance professionals will also discuss coverage concerns as well as policy considerations.
 Finally, the course will cover the types of losses that may occur as well as issues that contractors will face.